causify-ai/tutorials/class_project_instructions/Projects/Prophet_Project_Description.md

 **Description**

-Prophet is an open-source forecasting tool designed by Facebook that enables users to make accurate time-series predictions.
-It is particularly effective for handling seasonal trends and missing data.
-With its intuitive interface and ability to incorporate holidays and events, Prophet allows data scientists to create robust forecasting models with minimal tuning.
+Prophet is an open-source forecasting tool developed by Facebook, designed to handle time series data that may have missing values and outliers.
+It is particularly effective for daily observations that exhibit seasonal trends.
+The tool allows users to create robust forecasts with minimal parameter tuning and provides intuitive visualizations for better understanding of predictions.

-**Features:**

-- User-friendly interface for time-series forecasting.
+Technologies Used
+Prophet

 - Handles missing data and outliers effectively.
-- Supports seasonal trends and custom holidays.
+- Automatically detects seasonal trends and holidays.
-- Provides uncertainty intervals for predictions.
+- Provides intuitive visualization of forecast components (trend, seasonality).

 ---

-### Project Blueprint

-#### Project 1: Sales Forecasting for a Retail Store (Difficulty: 1 - Easy)
+### Project 1: Sales Forecasting for a Retail Store

-**Project Objective:**
+**Difficulty**: 1 (Easy)
-The goal is to forecast future sales for a retail store using historical sales data.
-The project aims to optimize inventory management by predicting sales trends.
+**Project Objective**: Predict future sales for a retail store to optimize inventory management and staffing.
+The goal is to generate accurate sales forecasts for the next three months.

-**Dataset Suggestions:**
-Look for retail sales datasets on Kaggle or government open data portals.
+**Dataset Suggestions**: Look for retail sales datasets on Kaggle or government open data portals.

-**Tasks:**
-- **Data Collection:**
-  Gather historical sales data and preprocess it to ensure it's clean and structured.

-- **Exploratory Data Analysis (EDA):**
-  Visualize sales trends over time to identify seasonality and patterns.

-- **Model Training with Prophet:**
+**Tasks**:
+- **Data Collection**: Gather historical sales data, including daily sales figures and relevant features (e.g., holidays, promotions).
+- **Data Preprocessing**: Clean the dataset by handling missing values and outliers.
-  Train a Prophet model on the historical sales data to generate forecasts.
+- **Model Training**: Use Prophet to build a forecasting model based on historical sales data.

-- **Evaluate Forecast Accuracy:**
-  Use metrics like Mean Absolute Error (MAE) and Mean Absolute Percentage Error (MAPE) to assess the model's performance.

-- **Visualization of Results:**
-  Plot the forecasted sales against actual sales to visualize performance.
+- **Forecasting**: Generate sales forecasts for the next three months and visualize the results.
+- **Evaluation**: Compare predictions against actual sales data to evaluate model performance using metrics like MAE or RMSE.

-**Bonus Ideas:**
+**Bonus Ideas (Optional)**:
-- Compare Prophet's predictions with a simple moving average model.
-- Explore the impact of promotional events on sales predictions.
+- Incorporate promotional events as additional regressors to see their impact on sales.
+- Experiment with different seasonalities (weekly, yearly) to improve forecast accuracy.

 ---

-#### Project 2: Energy Consumption Forecasting (Difficulty: 2 - Medium)
+### Project 2: Web Traffic Forecasting for a Blog

-**Project Objective:**
-This project aims to forecast energy consumption for a specific region using historical energy usage data.
-The objective is to help utility companies optimize energy distribution and planning.

-**Dataset Suggestions:**
-Find energy consumption datasets on Kaggle or government energy agencies' open data portals.

-**Tasks:**
-- **Data Acquisition:**
-  Collect historical energy consumption data and perform necessary preprocessing.

-- **Seasonality Analysis:**
-  Analyze seasonal patterns in energy consumption (daily, weekly, and yearly).

-- **Prophet Model Implementation:**
+**Difficulty**: 2 (Medium)
+**Project Objective**: Forecast daily web traffic for a blog to help in content planning and marketing strategies.
+The aim is to understand traffic patterns and optimize content publishing schedules.

+**Dataset Suggestions**: Use web traffic datasets available on Kaggle or web analytics platforms that provide public datasets.

+**Tasks**:
+- **Data Collection**: Extract historical web traffic data (daily visits, unique visitors) and identify potential seasonal patterns.
+- **Feature Engineering**: Create additional features such as day of the week, month, and special events (e.g., holidays).
-  Fit a Prophet model to the data, incorporating seasonal effects and holidays.
+- **Model Training**: Train a Prophet model on the historical traffic data, incorporating seasonal effects.

-- **Forecasting and Evaluation:**
-  Generate forecasts and evaluate model performance using RMSE and R-squared metrics.
+- **Forecasting**: Generate forecasts for the next two months and visualize trends and seasonal patterns.

-- **Scenario Analysis:**
-  Simulate how energy consumption might change with different holiday or event scenarios.
+- **Performance Analysis**: Evaluate the model's accuracy by comparing forecasted traffic with actual traffic data.

-**Bonus Ideas:**
+**Bonus Ideas (Optional)**:
-- Experiment with adding external regressors, such as temperature data, to see their impact on forecasts.
-- Create a dashboard to visualize real-time energy consumption against forecasts.
+- Analyze the impact of specific blog posts or campaigns on traffic and adjust the model accordingly.
+- Implement cross-validation to validate the model’s robustness over different time periods.

 ---

-#### Project 3: COVID-19 Case Prediction (Difficulty: 3 - Hard)

-**Project Objective:**
+### Project 3: Energy Consumption Forecasting for a City
+**Difficulty**: 3 (Hard)
-The goal is to forecast future COVID-19 cases in a specific region based on historical case data.
-This project aims to assist public health officials in planning and resource allocation.
+**Project Objective**: Develop a forecasting model to predict hourly energy consumption for a city.
+The goal is to assist in energy management and resource allocation.

-**Dataset Suggestions:**
-Utilize publicly available COVID-19 datasets from sources like Kaggle or government health departments.

-**Tasks:**
-- **Data Gathering:**
-  Collect daily COVID-19 case data and preprocess it, ensuring it's clean and complete.

-- **Trend and Seasonality Analysis:**
-  Analyze the data for trends, seasonality, and any potential anomalies.

-- **Prophet Modeling:**
-  Train a Prophet model to forecast future cases, accounting for holiday effects and other relevant events.

-- **Uncertainty Intervals:**
-  Analyze the uncertainty intervals provided by Prophet to understand the range of possible future cases.

-- **Comparison with Other Models:**
-  Compare the Prophet model's forecasts with those from other time-series forecasting methods (e.g., ARIMA).
+**Dataset Suggestions**: Search for public datasets on energy consumption from government websites or Kaggle.

+**Tasks**:
+- **Data Collection**: Gather historical hourly energy consumption data, including external factors like temperature, holidays, and events.
+- **Data Preprocessing**: Handle missing data and outliers, and transform the dataset to a suitable format for Prophet.
+- **Feature Engineering**: Create features related to time (hour of the day, day of the week) and external factors (weather conditions).
+- **Model Training**: Train the Prophet model on the prepared dataset, allowing it to learn from daily and hourly seasonal patterns.
+- **Forecasting**: Generate forecasts for the next week and visualize the predicted consumption alongside historical data.
+- **Evaluation**: Assess the model's performance using metrics like MAPE and compare it with a simple baseline model (e.g., moving average).

-**Bonus Ideas:**
+**Bonus Ideas (Optional)**:
+- Integrate real-time weather data to enhance forecast accuracy.
-- Investigate the impact of vaccination rates as an external regressor.
+- Explore the impact of major events (e.g., sports events, festivals) on energy consumption patterns.
-- Create a visualization dashboard that updates forecasts as new data comes in.

----

-By engaging with these projects, students will gain hands-on experience with time-series forecasting, data analysis, and model evaluation while utilizing Prophet effectively in real-world scenarios.